amirhossein-izadi/AI-course-Materials/README.md

 # AI Course Materials

 Welcome to the AI Course Materials repository!
-This repository was created for the Artificial Intelligence course instructed by Dr. Abdoos, held in spring 2023 at Shahid Beheshti University.
+This repository was created for the Artificial Intelligence course instructed by [Dr.Abdoos](https://scholar.google.com/citations?user=SxxCUagAAAAJ&hl=en), held in spring 2023 at Shahid Beheshti University.
 The repository includes the computer assignments and final project for the course.

 ## Contents